lgbouma/lgbouma.com/content/research.md

 ### Complex Periodic Variables

-The "complex periodic variables" are young low-mass stars that show highly structured and periodic optical light curves.
+Complex periodic variables are young low-mass stars that show highly structured and periodic optical light curves.
 They seem to be explained by clumps of circumstellar material that corotate with the star for hundreds of stellar rotation cycles.
 The origin and composition of